 - All buildings (excluding minor buildings) used for a community facility including marae and community facilities as part of a papakāinga, shall be permitted to occupy a maximum building coverage of 40% or the following maximum gross floor area (GFA), whichever is the greater: - a.
-In Residential Zones 300m2 GFA - b.
-Within 50 metres of a Residential Zone - 300m2 GFA - c.
+In Residential Zones 300m GFA - b.
+Within 50 metres of a Residential Zone - 300m GFA - c.
 In Centres, Hospital and General Industrial Zones - No limit - d.
-In all other zones (including marae and papakāinga in Rural Zone) - 500m2
+In all other zones (including marae and papakāinga in Rural Zone) 500m2

 - 1. Any positive effects to be derived from activity.

 - Layout, design and location of proposed buildings (excluding minor buildings) and signs.

 - 3. Appropriateness of the proposed use.

 - 4. Visual, character and amenity effects.

 - 5. Context and surroundings.

-- Degree of compliance with Council's Land Development Minimum Requirements Subdivision and Development Principles and Requirements, 2012.
+- 6. Degree of compliance with Council's Land Development Minimum Requirements Subdivision and Development Principles and Requirements, 2012.

 - 7. Effects on transport.

 - 8. Traffic effects.

-- 9. Effects on historic heritage.
+- Effects on historic heritage, including on places and areas of significance to Māori.

-- 10. Effects on an ecological site, geological feature, outstanding natural feature and landscape, or area of outstanding or high natural character.
+- Effects on an ecological site, geological feature, outstanding natural feature and landscape, or area of outstanding or high natural character.

 - 11. Natural hazard risk management.

 - 12. Location and design of services.

 - 13. Suitability of landscaping.

 - 14. Public safety.

 - 15. Disabled access.

 - 16. Noise and lighting effects.

-- 17. Adequacy of the methods of mitigation, remediation or ongoing management.
+- Adequacy of the methods of mitigation, remediation or ongoing management.